Apple releases iPadOS 13 developer beta 1

 - Press Restart to apply the changes to your iPad.

-To install the iPadOS beta, you'll need to visit Software Update on your iPad.
+To install the iPadOS beta, you'll need to visit Software Update on your iPad once you have the profile loaded.

 - Launch Settings from your Home screen, tap on General, then tap on Software Update.